olebole/irafdoc/doc/echelle.ecreidentify.rst

   number 1) which is then applied to each order by dividing by the order number.
 If the shift is specified as INDEF then a shift is determined by finding the peaks in the input spectrum and correlating these peaks against the feature in the reference spectrum.
-This is the <tt>'x'</tt>
+This is the <span style="font-family: monospace;">'x'</span>
   algorithm described in <b>ecidentify</b>.
   </p>
   <p>